mhknowledge/lexicon/README.md

 * 1.)
 Clone the repo to your local machine
 * 2.)
 Open the repo folder using VS or the likes
 * 3.)
 NPM Install
-* 4.) nodemon or npm run development to get the app running on localhost:3000 (to change the local port to /config/config.js port: process.env.PORT || (declare your port here),).......
+* 4.) nodemon or npm run development to get the app running on localhost:3000 (to change the local port go to /config/config.js port: process.env.PORT || (declare your port here),).......

 # License
 ## [![License](https://img.shields.io/badge/License-MIT%202.0-blue.svg)](https://opensource.org/licenses/MIT)